kranzuft/AERRDM-DOCS/mobile_process.rst

 .. note:: Before logging in a user should always check the server IP is correct.
 It should be the IPv4 address on the computer the server is running on.
 To avoid repeatedly changing the address you may wish to look into port forwarding.
 This project is implemented in a way that does not assume nor expect port forwarding.
 Later versions of this software, if completed, will not require the server address.

 4. The final annotation from figure 2.1 (ann.
 4) identifies the login button at the bottom of the screen.
-When this button is pressed, the mobile application attempts to login the user.
+When this button is pressed, the mobile app attempts to login the user.
 If the user's credentials are validated the user is logged into the system.
 The button is shown (enlarged) below.

 .. figure:: img/mobile_signin_login_button_manual.png
     :scale: 33%